getitdonestudio/hcopdmx/README.md

 ```

 6. Configure the application
-   - Edit `server.js` to set the proper IP address for your Art-Net device
+   - Edit `server.js` to set the correct IP address for your Art-Net device
-   - Modify `hcop_dmx-channel.csv` if you want to adjust the DMX programs
+   - Modify `hcop_dmx-channel.csv` if you want to customize the DMX programs

-7. Set up the systemd service for autostart
+7. Set up systemd service for automatic startup
 ```bash
 ./setup-systemd.sh
 ```